 Lasers must be inspected by Laser Safety personnel at initial installation, after a move, and whenever maintenance or modifications affect the output.
 It is the responsibility of the Principal Investigator to promptly notify the Laser Safety Officer.
 Door signage will always be supplied and posted by Laser Safety personnel.
-Please call Risk Management at 281-283-2110, if laser signage is missing, defaced or needs updating.
+Please call the LSO at 281-283-2107 or EHS at 281-283-2106, if laser signage is missing, defaced or needs updating.